BelfrySCAD/BOSL2/tutorials/Rounding the Cube.md

         ]);
 ```

-You can use edge-profile() to round the top or bottom of a prismoid().
-Because the side faces of a prismoid() are not strictly vertical, it's is necessary to increase the length of the masks using the *excess* parameter in edge_profile().
+You can use edge-profile() to round the top or bottom of a [prismoid()](https://github.com/BelfrySCAD/BOSL2/wiki/shapes3d.scad#functionmodule-prismoid).
+Because the side faces of a [prismoid()](https://github.com/BelfrySCAD/BOSL2/wiki/shapes3d.scad#functionmodule-prismoid) are not strictly vertical, it's is necessary to increase the length of the masks using the *excess* parameter in edge_profile(), and in mask2d\_roundover to set the mask\_angle to $edge\_angle.

 ```openscad-3D
 include<BOSL2/std.scad>